HamHamFonFon/ibexa-content-as-dto/README.md

 Basic usages
 ----------------------------------------
 DTO works in couple with a repository linked to it.
-DTO contains only fields values and repository retrieve data from your back-office helped with ibexa repositories service.
+DTO contains only fields values and repository retrieve data from your back-office helped with Ibexa repositories service.

 ### Step 1: Create a couple DTO/Repository